groovy-tutorial/groovy-tutorial/manuscript/08/08_03_PropertiesFields.md

 ## Default values
 Properties and fields are much like variables and can be declared with an initial value:

-{title="A basic person class with three typed fields, each with an initial value",lang=groovy}
+{title="A basic person class with three typed fields, each with an initial value",lang=Java}

     class Person {
         public String name = 'anonymous'